 Spiritual Prayer to Achieve Growth

 Engaging in spiritual communion prayer promotes humility and submission.
 It acknowledges one’s reliance upon Christ for grace and strength, making the prayer an act of dependence rather than self-sufficiency.
-Engaging regularly can result in greater spiritual maturity as well as a deeper sense of God’s presence in your life.
+Regularly engaging in this prayer can result in greater spiritual maturity and a deeper sense of God’s presence in one’s life.

 Spiritual Communion Can Offer Healing

 For many people, spiritual communion can be an extremely effective form of healing.
-From physical ailments to emotional struggles or spiritual distress, prayer has long been known to offer comfort during difficult times, encouraging people to trust God’s will for themselves.
+From physical ailments to emotional struggles or spiritual distress, prayer has long been known to offer comfort during difficult times and encourage people to trust God’s will for themselves.

 Traditional Spiritual Communion Prayer